Renew & Rise: Climate Action and Fair Energy Policies (Athens, Kozani, Halkidiki)

 Essential Information

-Students will spend the first few days in Athens and will be transferred by chartered bus to Kozani on Monday, June 30.
+Participants should plan to arrive in Athens on Monday, June 22nd.
+Students will spend the first few days in Athens and will be transferred by chartered bus to Kozani.

 IMPORTANT NOTE: This course involves travel.
 Be wary of overpacking.
 It will be useful to bring with you travel-size cosmetics.